DominikKowalczyk/computer-science/computer-networks.md

 4. **IP Addressing:** Every device on a network has a unique IP address, allowing for identification and communication.

 5. **Routing:** The process of directing data between nodes on a network.

+## OSI Model

+The Open Systems Interconnection (OSI) model is a conceptual framework that standardizes the functions of a telecommunication or computing system into seven abstraction layers.
+Each layer performs specific tasks, and communication between layers is well-defined.

+1. **Physical Layer:** Deals with the physical connection between devices, including cables and hardware.

+2. **Data Link Layer:** Manages the flow of data between nodes on a network segment, providing error detection and correction.

+3. **Network Layer:** Handles routing and forwarding, ensuring data reaches its destination across different networks.

+4. **Transport Layer:** Manages end-to-end communication, breaking down larger messages into smaller packets for transmission.

+5. **Session Layer:** Establishes, maintains, and terminates communication sessions between applications.

+6. **Presentation Layer:** Translates data between the application layer and the lower layers, ensuring compatibility.

+7. **Application Layer:** Provides network services directly to end-users or applications.

 # Infrastructure Overview